wildfly/quickstart/kitchensink-html5-mobile/README.md

 Minification
 ============================

-By default, the JavaScript and CSS files will be deployed as is without any concatenation or minification of these files.
-Using the [wro4j](http://code.google.com/p/wro4j/) plugin, these files can be concatenated, validated and minified.
+By default, the project uses the [wro4j](http://code.google.com/p/wro4j/) plugin, which provides the ability to concatenate, validate and minify JavaScript and CSS files.
+These minified files, as well as their unmodified versions are deployed with the project.

-With just a few quick changes to the project, you can deploy minified versions of your JavaScript and CSS.
+With just a few quick changes to the project, you can link to the minified versions of your JavaScript and CSS files.

 First, in the <project-root>/client/src/main/webapp/index.html file, search for references to minification and comment or uncomment the appropriate lines.

-Finally, run the following command and your JavaScript and CSS files will be minified.
+Finally, run the following command and your project will use the minified version of your files.

     mvn clean package jboss-as:deploy